-If you are thinking of becoming a care assistant then you have already taken the first step in making a difference to a person’s life.
-Caring about others and pursuing a career in care needs individuals who have a desire to improve people’s quality of daily life.
+If caring about others is what you do best, you’re already our type of person.
+Pursuing a career in care needs individuals who have a desire to improve people’s quality of daily life.

 Joining our care team could be the start of a fulfilling career with competitive pay, great benefits and flexibility, as well as a fully supported care assistant training programme.